 - A list of all medicines you now take.
-For all medicines, write down the dose and how often you take each one. - If you are having sedation, the name and phone number of your contact person and the person who will take you home.
+For all medicines, write down the dose and how often you take each one.
+Include all non-prescription products such as multivitamins, other vitamins, and herbal supplements. - Any other medicines, including vitamins and supplements, you have taken in the last 2 days. - If you are having sedation, the name and phone number of your contact person and the person who will take you home.
 This may be the same person, or two different people.
 The person who takes you home must be with you when you receive instructions before you leave the hospital.